northbright/Notes/hardware/hikvision/ezviz/failed-to-add-ezviz-camera-to-yingshiyun-app-via-scan-code-due-to-the-device-has-been-connected-to-other-network.md

-# Failed to Add Camera to Yingshiyun App via Scan Code due to the Device has been Connected to Other Network
+# Failed to Add Ezviz Camera to Yingshiyun App via Scan Code due to the Device has been Connected to Other Network

 ## Problem
-* Yingshiyun Camera: C4X
+* Ezviz Camera: C4X
 * Scan the Code on the Camera to Add it to Yingshiyun App
 * Got "Please check the device is powered on" message
 * Click "Next" to Configure Network and Got "Failed to Configure Network" Error